-- 55. The four real estate transactions resulted in total cash consideration of \$906 million, and management anticipated that Sears Canada would have cash on hand of approximately \$1 billion at the end of fiscal year 2013.
-As a result, the Board determined in early November 2013 to consider the use of the proceeds, which would include consideration of the financial and operational position of the Company, as well as future needs of the business, as Sears Canada implemented its strategic plan, at the Board meeting scheduled for November 18 and 19, 2013. - 56.
-The process undertaken by the Board leading up to the approval of the 2013 Dividend was robust and consistent with good corporate governance practices.
+- 65. The four real estate transactions resulted in total cash consideration of \$906 million, and management anticipated that Sears Canada would have cash on hand of approximately \$1 billion at the end of fiscal year 2013. - 66.
+In early November 2013, the Board decided that, at its November 18 and 19, 2013 meeting, it would evaluate possible uses of the proceeds while taking into account the financial and operational position of the Company and the future needs of the business, as Sears Canada implemented its strategic plan.
+Bird, Crowley, Harker and the other Former Directors never treated approval of the 2013 Dividend as a "foregone conclusion". - 67.
+The Board's process leading up to the approval of the 2013 Dividend was robust and consistent with good corporate governance practices.
 The approval of the 2013 Dividend by the Board was an exercise of informed business judgment.